uct-masha/whowmr/README.md

 ## Disclaimer

-This package is in no way affiliated with the World Health Organization.
-The data contained in this package is publicly available from the WHO World Malaria Report.
+This package is in no way supported or endorsed by the World Health Organization.
+The data contained in this package is publicly available from the WHO World Malaria Report and links to the original data and reports are given in the help for each dataset.

 ## Code of Conduct